 We Can Help If You Have Dental Phobia

-Most people rarely look forward to a trip to the dentist, but some folks suffer from severe levels of dental anxiety, or even severe dental phobias.
+Most people don’t necessarily look forward to their trip to the dentist, but some folks suffer from severe levels of dental anxiety, or even severe dental phobias.

 What is dental phobia?
-Dental phobia is the fear of receiving dental care and/or visiting a dentist, and it’s really more common than you may have thought.
-As a dental office that specializes in sedation dentistry, we see anxious patients almost every day.
-This isn’t too surprising, given that as many as 14% of Americans delay or skip visits to the dental office because of this fear or anxiety.
+Dental phobia is the fear of receiving dental treatment and/or visiting a dentist, and it’s really more common than you may have thought.
+As dentists who offer sedation dentistry, we see anxious patients almost every day.
+This isn’t too surprising, given that as many as 14% of Americans delay or skip visits to the dental office because of dental fear or anxiety.

 •tooth or gum sensitivity

 •strong gag reflex

 •the sights, sounds, or smells of a dental office

 The causes of dental phobia range from patient to patient, and they include: